adhocore/php-cli/README.md

 ### Cli Interaction

-You can perform user interaction like printing colored output or reading user input programatically with provided `Ahc\Cli\IO\Interactor`.
+You can perform user interaction like printing colored output, reading user input programatically and  moving the cursors around with provided `Ahc\Cli\IO\Interactor`.

 ```php
 $interactor = new Ahc\Cli\IO\Interactor;